mailjet/api-documentation/guides/_exclusionlist.md

-#Exclusion List
+# Exclusion List

-Exclusion list offers the possibility to block a contact from recieving any marketing email independently from the list it belongs too.
+The exclusion list offers the possibility to block a contact from receiving any marketing emails independently from the list it belongs too.

-The contacts will still receive all transactional emails including transactional emails with campaign tag.
+The contacts will still receive all transactional emails, including ones with a campaign tag.

-It is possible to manage contacts individualy or in bulk.
+It is possible to manage contacts individually or in bulk.

-##Contact exclusion
+## Contact exclusion

 ```php
 <?php